Schweitzer-Engineering-Laboratories/programming-classes/README.md

 ### Course Catalog

-**Get Started With Python.** An active orientation to Python using Jupyter Notebooks.
+**Start Programming With Python.** An active orientation to Python using Jupyter Notebooks.
 The audience is anyone with little to no programming experience.
 When done, participants will be able to run, modify, and create scripts using basic syntax like `print`, `for`-loops, `if`-statements, `input`,